AWegnerGitHub/awegnergithub.github.io-content/2015_12_11_how-i-set-up-openshift-travisci-and-flask.md

 	git commit -m "Deploying Travis"
 	git push origin master

 This will commit and push the changes to GitHub.
 A few seconds later, if you are watching Travis CI, you'll see it notices the new commit and starts running tests.
-If you tests complete with a status code of `0` (successful), it will deploy the changes to OpenShift.
+If your tests complete with a status code of `0` (successful), it will deploy the changes to OpenShift.
 If the tests fail (any other status code), it will not deploy to OpenShift.

 ## py.test setup